GOD’S MANIFESTATIONS ARE LIKE PERFECT MIRRORS REFLECTING GOD’S ATTRIBUTES GRADE 3 LESSON 1

 STORY ONE

 You know that every Manifestation of God exhorts us to be truthful and honest.
 We are to be fair and just in all of our dealings with one another; the Manifestations of God themselves reflect these qualities to the utmost perfection in what they do and what they say.
 Even before He declared His Mission, the Báb had become widely known for His undeviating fairness.
-At the age of around fifteen, He had left His home in Shíráz and joined His uncle in business in Búshihr.
-His uncle was a merchant, and the Báb soon took over the complete management of the trading-house in Búshihr.
+At the age of around fifteen, he left His home in Shíráz and joined His uncle in business in Búshihr.
+His uncle was a merchant, and the Báb soon took over the complete management of the trading house in Búshihr.
 Often those who were closely associated with Him in those days testified to the purity of His character, to the charm of His manners, and to His high integrity.
 A certain man once gave Him some goods to sell on his behalf.
 When the man received the funds for the goods, he was surprised to find that the sum was much greater than what he had expected.
 He immediately wrote to the Báb, requesting Him to explain the reason and offering to return some of the amount.
 But the Báb refused to accept it!
 “What I have sent you is entirely your due,” the Báb replied.
 You see, there had been a time when the price of the goods had been higher than what the Báb had finally sold them for.
 So, the Báb, setting the highest standard of honesty and justice, had added some of His own money and sent the man the amount he would have received if the goods had been sold at the peak price.

 Although He always acted generously towards all those with whom He had dealings, the Báb refused to do something that would perpetuate dishonesty.
 Several years later, when He was in Chihríq, His followers bought some honey for Him, but He found the quality inferior and the price too high.
 He told them to return it, saying that they could surely purchase better quality honey at a lower price.
 “I who am your example have been a merchant by profession,” He said.
 “It behooves you in all your transactions to follow in My way.
 You must neither defraud your neighbor nor allow him to defraud you.”